Master of Arts in Criminal Justice

 - crime and the physical/social environment,

-- criminal justice policymaking,
+- criminal justice reform and policymaking,

 - criminal law,

 - crime mapping,